gnidan/foodtastechess-docs/requirements/description.rst

 Web User Interface
 ------------------

-The web application will have an interface where users will be able to log in and see their active chess games, if any exist.
-On this screen, options such as choosing a preferred color may be toggled.
-From there, the user will be able to select a game to enter and view the game board.
-In a game where it is currently their move, they have the option of taking their turn by moving a piece by either clicking on their piece and then clicking on a valid place to move to, or by dragging the piece there.
+- Users will be able to log in and view their active chess games, if any exist
+- Users will be able to change their account settings
+  - Such as preferred piece color
+- The user will be able to select a game to continue or view
+- Provided it is currently their move, they will have the option of taking their turn
+  - Available to user is:
+      - Moving a piece by clicking on their piece and then clicking on a valid place to move to
+      - Moving a piece by clicking on their piece and then dragging the piece there.
+      - Offering a draw
+      - Deferring their turn until they are ready to play
+      - Resigning from the game

 Product Functions